 Vendor-specific authentication mechanism

-The security model should be based on an authentication server that has the following properties:
+The security model should be based on an authentication server that has the following properties.

 It is secure.
 Credentials cannot be spoofed or manipulated.
 To accomplish this, a PGP public-key encryption mechanism may be employed.
 Credentials can only be authenticated and served by the Authentication Server, and all servers involved can verify the authenticity of a set of credentials by successfully decrypting them with the public key of a known (and trusted) Authentication Server.
 Furthermore, as long as all connection endpoints are HTTPS, malicious third parties cannot gain access to credentials in transit.